 The environment is key to life in Oceania, be that for food, homes or music.
 This region’s musical instruments vary depending on the specifics of migration or the isolation of particular island communities.
 But whether created from wood or rock, man-made or shaped by nature, Oceanic instruments are all closely connected to mother earth.

-Through the predominance of percussion instruments, African music developed unique and complex polyrythms.
-These rhythms were exposed to the rest of the world through the
+Through the predominance of percussion instruments, African music developed unique and complex polyrhythms.
+These rhythms were exposed to the rest of the world through the colonization

 Musical instruments are created through a long evolutionary process of musicians and manufacturers continuously influencing each other.
 Europe has historically, with the flow of cultural exchange enabled by the close proximity and migrations of diverse cultures, provided a platform for new ideas to accelerate.
 With industrialization, Europe saw the creation of increasingly complex instruments.